scottez5/scottez5/README.md

-- 👋 Hi, I’m @scottez5
+Hi, I’m @scottez5.<br>
-- I am new to the coding world and hear this is the place to be!
+I am new to the coding world and hear this is the place to be!<br>
-- Currently learning HTML, CSS, and JavaScript.
+Currently learning HTML, CSS, and JavaScript.

 <!---
 scottez5/scottez5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.